deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 added 4969 and removed 6299 lines of code, netting to an impressive **removal of 1330 Lines of Code**.
 It fundamentally changed how "identity" is handled in chatmail V2 messaging.
 Chatmail clients, though?
-They needn't do much more than dropping some UI elements and adapting some APIs, pulling in the new core version, and enjoying compatilibity and consistency benefits, as good as it gets.
+They needn't do much more than pulling in a V2 core version, drop some UI elements, adapt some APIs and enjoy compatilibity and consistency benefits, as good as it gets.

-Third, low-level chatmail core developments are still moored to UI and UX goals, and involve [ongoing usable security research into federated messaging systems](https://passthesalt.ubicast.tv/videos/always-more-secure-analyzing-user-migrations-to-federated-e2ee-messaging-apps-trimmed/).
+Third, low-level chatmail core developments are moored to UI and UX goals, and involve [ongoing usable security research into federated messaging systems](https://passthesalt.ubicast.tv/videos/always-more-secure-analyzing-user-migrations-to-federated-e2ee-messaging-apps-trimmed/).
 The protocol and cryptography experts accept to be constrained in their designs which must fit actual UI and UX goals, not the other way round.